0xProject/0x-parser/README.md

 main();
 ```

-## Bundle Size

-This package directly integrates the latest version of Ethers.js, a decision driven by the rapid and often inconsistent upgrade patterns observed in some web3 codebases.
-This decision simplifies the source code by eliminating the need to support multiple versions of Ethers.js.
-However, it may lead to redundancy if you're already using the provider and contract modules in the latest Ethers.js version.
-This redundancy, though, might not affect your application.

-The impact this library may have on your app's bundle size varies depending on the context.
-It's not a concern for server-side scripts, but could influence the initial bundle size of client-side browser applications.
-Given this library tree-shakes Ethers.js dependencies, it's beneficial to use [lazy loading](https://nextjs.org/docs/pages/building-your-application/optimizing/lazy-loading#with-external-libraries) to prevent an increase in your client application's initial bundle size.
-For a demonstration of lazy loading the library, refer to the example available [here](https://github.com/0xProject/0x-parser/tree/main/examples/nextjs).

 ## Examples

 This repository includes examples you can execute locally.
 Navigate to the `/examples` directory for additional `README` information on how to run the demos locally.
 You can also explore a live demo of 0x-parser [here](https://0x-parser-demo.vercel.app/).